-At Bishop Road School
+At Bishop Road Primary School

 - Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children, their families and carers, has a role to play. - In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+Everyone who comes into contact with children, their families and carers, has a role to play. - In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
 This means that they should always consider what is in the best interests of the child. - We take an 'it can happen here' approach where safeguarding is concerned. - Everyone who comes into contact with children has a role to play in identifying concerns, sharing information and taking prompt action. - Victims of harm should never be given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.

-Bishop Road School is committed to safeguarding and promoting the welfare of children by:
+Bishop Road Primary School is committed to safeguarding and promoting the welfare of children by:

-- The provision of a safe environment in which children and young people can learn. - · Acting on concerns about a child's welfare immediately. - Fulfilling our legal responsibilities to identify children who may need early help or who are suffering, or are likely to suffer, significant harm.
+- The provision of a safe environment in which children can learn. - Acting on concerns about a child's welfare immediately. - Fulfilling our legal responsibilities to identify children who may need early help or who are suffering, or are likely to suffer, significant harm.

-All action taken by Bishop Road School will be in accordance with:
+All action taken by Bishop Road Primary School will be in accordance with:

-- Current legislation (these are summarised within Working Together to Safeguard Children: statutory framework) - Statutory, national, and local guidance this includes: - Working Together to Safeguard Children (2018), which sets out the multiagency working arrangements to safeguard and promote the welfare of children and young people and protect them from harm; in addition, it sets out the statutory roles and responsibilities of schools. - Keeping Children Safe in Education (2021) is statutory guidance issued by the Department for Education which all schools and colleges must have regard to when carrying out their duties to safeguard and promote the welfare of children. - Early Years Foundation Stage statutory framework (2021) is statutory guidance which sets standards that school and childcare providers must meet for the learning, development, and care of children from birth to 5. - Local Guidance from the Local Safeguarding Partnership: around particular safeguarding topics are available on the Keeping Bristol Safe Partnership Website. - Government guidance in relation to: - COVID19: The full collection is available on the government website.
-Bishop Road School have created an addendum to this document to reflect changes made during lockdown or in the event of a further lockdown.
-These are accessible via see details in Appendix F] - Specific topical safeguarding issues a collection of up-to-date guidance can be found on the Safeguarding in Education Team's guidance page. https://www.bristolsafeguardingineducation.org/guidance/
+Current legislation (these are summarised within Working Together to Safeguard Children: statutory framework)

+- Statutory, national, and local guidance this includes: - Working Together to Safeguard Children (2018), which sets out the multiagency working arrangements to safeguard and promote the welfare of children and young people and protect them from harm; in addition, it sets out the statutory roles and responsibilities of schools. - Keeping Children Safe in Education (2022) which is statutory guidance issued by the Department for Education which all schools and colleges must have regard to when carrying out their duties to safeguard and promote the welfare of children. - Early Years Foundation Stage statutory framework (2021) is statutory guidance which sets standards that school and childcare providers must meet for the learning, development, and care of children from birth to 5. - Local Guidance from the Local Safeguarding Partnership: around particular safeguarding topics are available on the Keeping Bristol Safe Partnership Website. - Government guidance in relation to: - COVID19: The government has removed remaining restrictions in England.
+Bishop Road Primary School have created an addendum to this document in the event of a further lockdown as outlined in Appendix F. - Specific topical safeguarding issues - a collection of up-to-date guidance can be found on the Safeguarding in Education Team's guidance page.
+Key Guidance: Safeguarding in Education